 - Bone marrow damage – this can lead to reduced platelet production, which along with the liver damage can severely hamper clotting ability

 - Alcoholic cardiomyopathy – this is the 3rd most common type of myopathy.
 Another common cause is coronary artery disease.
-It causes thickening of the heart muscle, which will produced enlarged ECG traces.
+It causes thickening of the heart muscle, which will produce enlarged ECG traces.
 The most common complication of this is atrial fibrillation, although ventricular fibrillation is not unheard of can be deadly.